ryan-mcclue/musings/projects/wc-experiment.md

 Cores are rapidly increasing in new machines.
 SIMD, IPC remaining steady So, biggest speed decreases are waste, cache and threads

+This great speedup from Python to C just for a naive add loop.
+So, for larger more complex programs that can utilise more hardware, even greater speedups!

+Python speed up:
+Using builtins faster like sum() as get rid of iteration overhead reduce type deduction call out to C library like numpy integrate C directly like cython (fastest possible with SIMD etc.)
+(in effect, on really need to know enough C to write optimised loops to insert into a higher level language)

 ----------------------------------------------------------------------------------------------------
 time -p; getrusage();